The article has been medically reviewed by Doctor Ramlah Tariq FCPS on/gyn, RMP, MBBS, BSc.

-Your breath is a powerful tool.
-When you are anxious you will notice that your breath goes short and shallow.
-You might even notice your chest gets a little tight.
+Our breath is a powerful tool.
+When I am anxious I will notice that my breath goes short and shallow.
+Sometimes I even notice that my chest gets a little tight.

-We spend a surprising amount of our day in this state of short and shallow breath.
-When you are slumped over a desk, a steering wheel or curled up on the sofa there isn’t much space for the breath – how are you breathing now?
+I noticed that I spend a surprising amount of my day in this state of short and shallow breath.
+When I am working at a desk, driving or curled up on the sofa there isn’t much space for the breath – how are you breathing now?

-Breathing exercises can help you to relax during periods of anxiety or panic.
+I found that breathing exercises can help me to relax during periods of anxiety or panic.
 Deep breathing and breathing for anxiety techniques can actually be a powerful tool.

 There are a surprising number of ways to breathe.
 I went to a 2 hour breathing workshop with a local yoga instructor and it was an intense and insightful lesson into breath work.